SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Alarms/Working_with_alarms/Advanced_analytics_features/Tutorials/Anomaly_Detection_Tutorial.md

 1. Deploy the catalog item to your DataMiner Agent by clicking the *Deploy* button.

-   This will create several DataMiner elements on your system under the view *DataMiner Catelog* > *Augmented Operations* > *Anomaly Detection Tutorial* that will be used throughout the rest of the tutorial.
+   This will create several DataMiner elements in your system that will be used throughout the rest of the tutorial.
+The elements will be located in the view *DataMiner Catalog* > *Augmented Operations* > *Anomaly Detection Tutorial*.

 ## Step 2: Discover anomaly detection in trend graphs